The Jetbrains MetaProgrammin-System (MPS)

 Add the Action to the group.

-Now build the language (from the context menu of the Language select “Make Language ‘name of your language’ “).
+Now build the language (in MPS 2.0) or the solution (in MPS 2018.1).
 In the Tools menu it is now present our action.

 If we invoke it a message appears.